Skip to main content

 ZooLights

 Join the thousands of visitors who make ZooLights, powered by Pepco, a part of their annual holiday tradition.
-The event includes live music performances, tasty winter treats and plenty of opportunities for holiday shopping.
-Environmentally friendly LED lights and dozens of glowing animal lanterns transform the Smithsonian National Zoo into a winter wonderland.
+Environmentally friendly LED lights and dozens of glowing animal lanterns transform the Smithsonian's National Zoo into a winter wonderland.
+On a given night, you'll find live music performances, tasty winter treats and plenty of opportunities for holiday shopping.
 Note that timed passes are required.
 In past years, admission has been just $6.
+While you won't be able to see any live animals, proceeds go directly to animal care and conservation science at the National Zoo.

 12